Website Engagement Metrics – What are Engagement Metrics? Website Engagement Metrics Google Analytics

-And this metric measures the number of people who visit a website in a given period.
+This metric measures the number of people who visit a website in a given period.

-So these visitors can be counted as unique if they have only visited the site once.
+These visitors can be counted as unique if they have only visited the site once.

-And some visitors might visit the site more than once in a given period, so they are not unique.
+Some visitors might visit the site more than once in a given period, so they are not unique.

 — If a website gets more visitors than the Unique Visitors one, it can be considered a popular website [good traffic ].